Dec 19, 2022

 Even in a country known for its diverse flora and fauna, the reserve at Monteverde especially stands out as a habitat to a particularly impressive number of species.

 Monteverde, the town, is also one of the best places to stay in Costa Rica if you enjoy nature.
 Plus, its proximity to Papagayo makes it an excellent pitstop for a Costa Rica girls’ trip (or maybe a Costa Rica bachelorette party).
-Connect with a Fora Advisor for the inside scoop on top hotels and attractions (like the best of Nosara) in both areas.
+Connect with Fora for the inside scoop on top hotels and attractions (see our guide to the best of Nosara) in both areas.

 4. Costa Rica national parks like Corcovado and Manuel Antonio